 ABC launched eight new scripted series during the regular portion of the 2016-17 season.
 They cancelled five of them and renewed three.
 How will the alphabet network TV shows perform during the 2017-18 season?
 Stay tuned!

-ABC shows (so far): $100,000 Pyramid, 20/20, Alex Inc., America’s Funniest Home Videos, American Housewife, American Idol, The Bachelor, The Bachelor Winter Games, The Bachelorette, Black-ish, Celebrity Family Feud, Child Support, The Crossing, Dancing with the Stars, Designated Survivor, Fresh off the Boat, The Goldbergs, The Good Doctor, The Great American Baking Show, The Great Christmas Light Fight, Grey’s Anatomy, How to Get Away with Murder, Kevin (Probably) Saves the World, The Last Defense, Marvel’s Agents of SHIELD, Marvel’s Inhumans, Match Game, The Mayor, The Middle, Modern Family, Once Upon a Time, Scandal, Shark Tank, Speechless, Splitting Up Together, Station 19, Take Two, Ten Days in the Valley, To Tell The Truth, The Toy Box and What Would You Do.
+ABC shows (so far): $100,000 Pyramid, 20/20, Alex Inc., America’s Funniest Home Videos, American Housewife, American Idol, The Bachelor, The Bachelor Winter Games, The Bachelorette, Black-ish, Celebrity Family Feud, Child Support, The Crossing, Dancing with the Stars, Deception, Designated Survivor, For the People, Fresh Off the Boat, The Goldbergs, The Gong Show, The Good Doctor, The Great American Baking Show, The Great Christmas Light Fight, Grey’s Anatomy, How to Get Away with Murder, Kevin (Probably) Saves the World, The Last Defense, Marvel’s Agents of SHIELD, Marvel’s Inhumans, Match Game, The Mayor, The Middle, Modern Family, Once Upon a Time, The Proposal, Quantico, Roseanne, Scandal, Shark Tank, Speechless, Splitting Up Together, Station 19, Take Two, Ten Days in the Valley, To Tell The Truth, The Toy Box and What Would You Do.

 A couple of notes about these charts: